Premiers issue wish list for federal throne speech

 "Now Canada has to be there for Alberta and other provinces that are facing the greatest economic and fiscal challenge since the Great Depression."

-The premiers also want to see the federal government pump another $10 billion into infrastructure.
+The premiers also want to see the federal government pump another $10 billion into infrastructure each year for the next 10 years, with a streamlined approval process and "flexibility" for the provinces to spend the money according to their own priorities.

 Ford and Legault had last week called on Ottawa to significantly increase the annual federal transfer payments to provinces and territories for health care.